mongodb/docs/source/includes/quick-start/query-output.rst

-If you receive no output or an error, check whether you included the proper connection string in your Java class, and whether you loaded the sample dataset in your MongoDB Atlas cluster
+If you receive no output or an error, check whether you included the proper connection string in your Java class, and whether you loaded the sample dataset into your MongoDB Atlas cluster.